weilingx46/workshop-vuejs-ws/README.md

 // .....your template code, etc
 ```

-So we're updating our punching bag to reduce its health by 10 everytime it's
+So in `punch()`, we're updating our punching bag to reduce its health by 10 everytime it's
 punched, and when its health is below zero, set `ended` to true.
-Recall that in
+In `reset()`, we
-our template HTML, we don't show the Punch button if `ended` is true, so we are
+set both `health` and `ended` back to their initial values.
+Recall that in our template HTML,
-directly affecting our DOM.
+we don't show the Punch button if `ended` is true, so we are directly affecting our DOM.

 Now let's update our template.
 Add the following HTML to the template so it looks like
 the below: